K-Games/Ascension/README.md

 * Added a leave button in game - Can still leave a room with ESC button.
 * Map Levels removed - Replaced with Arena Level Selection.
 * New sprites for Dash, Walk, Stand and Death.
+* Notifications when receiving EXP or items.
+* Netcode improvements.

 ### Server Changes
 * Dash distance decreased from 375 over 0.25s to 340 over 0.4s.